eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

-For this first work package where we created a proof-of-concept, we had to solve the following problem: to avoid copying of credentials from one device to another, the holder must provide a signature created by the *Secure Element* of their mobile phone.
+For this first work package where we created a proof-of-concept, we had to solve the following problem: in order to prevent fraud by copying credentials from one device to another, the holder must provide a signature created by the *Secure Element* of their mobile phone.
-As it's technically very difficult to move the private key from one secure element to another, the verifier can suppose that this signature proves that the holder still uses the same mobile phone.
+As it's technically very difficult to move the private key from one secure element to another, the verifier can suppose that this signature proves that the holder presents a credential that was issued to the same phone that is presenting.
-But the following two problems exist with this solution:
+The following two problems exist with this solution:

 1. Current secure elements can only produce signatures of a specific type:
    ECDSA over P-256.
 Unfortunately these signatures are difficult to integrate in ZKPs.
-2. To verify the signature, the verifier must know the public key.
-  But this information is unique, and can be used to track the holder.
+2. To verify the signature, the verifier must know the public key, but this information is uniquely identifying and can be used to track the holder.

 == Proof of Concept 1: Noir